Not every rhinoplasty turns out as planned

-Dr. Sean Freeman is Charlotte’s best rhinoplasty and revision rhinoplasty surgeon.
-He has been certified by two different surgery boards, the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otholaryngology (head and neck surgery).
+Dr. Sean Freeman is Charlotte’s best rhinoplast and revision rhinoplasty surgeon.
+He has been certified by two different surgery boards, the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology (head and neck surgery).
 Since 1988 he has devoted himself entirely to facial plastic surgery, including nose jobs.
 Many of his patients have already had rhinoplasty done by other surgeons, and come to him for revision rhinoplasty to get the results they really wanted.
-If you need rhinoplasty, especially revision rhinoplasty, schedule your appointment today or ask for online consultation to get a discount on the fee.
+If you need rhinoplast, especially revision rhinoplast, schedule your appointment today or ask for online consultation to get a discount on the fee.

 Contact Dr. Sean Freeman at Only Faces, Charlotte’s most experienced rhinoplasty surgeon and top facial plastic surgeon, to schedule a consultation to find out what procedure is right for you.
 Call today.